 Ricks = (0.5 * V2) / 4.5e6

 - V = velocity of projectile relative to target (m/s)

 - Ricks = kilograms of TNT worth of kinetic energy per kilogram of projectile

 So a projectile moving at 200 km/sec (20,000 m/s) would have about 4,000 Ricks (4 kilo-Ricks) of damage, approximately the same as a standard one-kiloton-yield nuclear weapon.
 By that I mean it has the same damage per kilogram as a nuke, counting all the nuke's framework, electronics, fissionable material, and whatnot. (for the projectile to do the same damage as a standard nuke, it would need to be the same mass as a standard nuke, about 250 kilograms) A projectile moving at 3,500 km/sec would have about one mega-Rick, which is the same damage per kilogram as the ultra-compact 475-kiloton-yield W-88 nuclear warhead.

-As a rule of thumb, anything with more than 100 Ricks (i.e., over 30 km/sec relative) does weapons-grade levels of damage.
-As an even more shaky rule of thumb, anything with more than 4,000 Ricks (i.e., over 190 km/sec relative) does nuclear warhead levels of damage.
+As a general rule, anything with more than 100 Ricks (i.e., over 30 km/sec relative) does weapons-grade levels of damage.
+As an even more shaky general rule, anything with more than 4,000 Ricks (i.e., over 190 km/sec relative) does nuclear warhead levels of damage.
 This is based on the assumption that a nuclear weapon has about a 4,000 fold increase in energy per kg released versus TNT.

-And if you are thinking in terms of bombarding your enemy with asteroids, as a rule of thumb an asteroid's mass will be:
+And if you are thinking in terms of bombarding your enemy with asteroids, as a general rule an asteroid's mass will be: